NSLS-II/lightsource2-recipes/README.md

 --- | ---
 `bootstrap-dev-build` | Execute this script after filling in your authentication tokens for Slack and anaconda.org and it will pull down the latest copy of this repo, build the dev recipes and upload to anaconda.org/lightsource2-dev.
 Uses `nsls2-dev-build.sh` and `build.py` under the hood.
 `bootstrap-tag-build` | Execute this script after filling in your authentication tokens for Slack and anaconda.org and it will pull down the latest copy of this repo, build the tag recipes and upload to anaconda.org/lightsource2-tag.
 Uses `nsls2-dev-build.sh` and `build.py` under the hood.
+`bootstrap-mirror` | Execute this script after filling in your authentication tokens for Slack and anaconda.org and it will pull down the latest copy of this repo and run the mirroring for `https://anaconda.org/conda-forge{conda-forge,lightsource2-dev,lightsource2-tag}` to `https://anaconda.nsls2.bnl.gov/{conda-forge,lightsource2-dev,lightsource2-tag}`
 To use these scripts with cron, your crontab should look like this:
 ```
 $ crontab -l